DemandCube/NeverwinterDP_Legacy/README.md

 =============
 - A [DemandCube](https://github.com/DemandCube) Project

-NeverwinterDP (NDP) the Big Data Pipeline for Hadoop and Data Systems, designed to reliably scale to billions of events.
+NeverwinterDP (NDP) the Lambda Architecture based Big Data Pipeline for Hadoop and Data Systems, designed for operational reliability at the scale of billions of events.

 Community
 ======